Biden’s DIY transition proceeds without Trump assistance | WTOP

 Meanwhile, serious foreign conflicts loom.

 Trump, for example, is expected to withdraw a significant number of troops from Afghanistan in the coming weeks.
-The NATO leader criticized the decision on Tuesday, warning that the troop withdrawal could give terrorist groups an opening to organize attacks against the West.
+The NATO leader on Tuesday criticized the decision, warning such a move could give terrorist groups an opening to organize attacks against the West.

-Trump administration officials say they will not give Biden the classified presidential daily briefing on intelligence matters until the General Services Administration, which is run by a Trump appointee, decides to certify Biden as the official winner.

-The White House has not said whether there have been conversations about this with the GSA.

 Reichmann and Miller reported from Washington.
 Associated Press writers Ricardo Alonso-Zaldivar and Lisa Mascaro in Washington and Brian Witte in Annapolis, Maryland, contributed to this report.